 “THE 100-YEAR LIFE”

-It’s because this book will tell you where you are standing at the moment in current changing of the time.
+This book will tell you where you are currently standing at in our fast-changing modern society.

-In summary, what authors are trying to tell you in this book is…
+In summary, what authors are trying to tell us in this book is…

-the life expectancy of human beings has been greatly extended lately, and if you are still taking things easy or leading your life with last century’s concept and have not yet made any move to adjust your lifestyle to what is currently going on in the world, your life later on will be extremely tough one.
+Since the life expectancy of human beings has been greatly extended, if you are still leading your life with last century’s concept and have not yet made any attempt to adjust your lifestyle to what is currently going on in the world, you will have an extremely tough time in the future.

 “Three stage life”

-The phrase has been labelled by the authors as “curse” because this dated concept is haunting people’s head and is hindering them from preparing for their future…
+The phrase has been labelled by the authors as “curse” because this dated concept is haunting many people’s head and is preventing them from preparing for their future…

-After showing Human Mortality Database created by demographers to show the reality of human’s 100-year life, they feature three hypothetical characters.
+And then, after briefly showing Human Mortality Database created by demographers to prove the reality of human’s 100-year life, they feature three hypothetical characters, which are…

-Each of them has been characterised as typical of their generation.
+Each of them is characterised as typical of their generation.

-And then, a series of scenarios for each character are set, and we can see how longer life expectancy will impact differently on each of them and how they should deal with it.
+Subsequently, a series of scenarios for each character is set, and we can see how longer life expectancy will impact differently on each of them and how they should deal with it.

 Education year ➡︎ Working year ➡︎ Retirement year